ChunhanLi/2nd-kaggle-LEAP/README.md

 ```

 #### Only inference
-- We run generate_par_data.py and cal_mean_std.py to get kaggle data used for calculating mean.json and std.json for normalization, and the processed test data.
+- We process the kaggle test data to get the input for models(mean.json & std.json already exist).

 ```shell
 cd fdzm_part/data